gofr-dev/gofr/docs/quick-start/observability/page.md

   Logs are well-structured, they are of type JSON when exported to a file, such that they can be pushed to logging systems such as [Loki](https://grafana.com/oss/loki/), elastic search etc.

 ## Metrics
+Metrics enable performance monitoring by providing insights into response times, latency, throughput, and resource utilization.

+They aid in tracking CPU, memory, and disk I/O consumption across services, facilitating capacity planning and scalability efforts.

+Metrics play a pivotal role in fault detection and troubleshooting, offering visibility into system behavior.

+They are instrumental in measuring and meeting service-level agreements (SLAs) to ensure expected performance and reliability.

-  GoFr gathers and pushes _essential metrics_ for different datastores(SQL, redis), memory utilisation, request-response statistics etc. automatically to port: _2121_ on _/metrics_ endpoint in prometheus format.
+GoFr by default publishes metrics automatically to port: _2121_ on _/metrics_ endpoint in prometheus format.

-  For example: When running application locally, you can access /metrics endpoint on port 2121 from: [http://localhost:2121/metrics](http://localhost:2121/metrics)

 {% table %}